Internal Communication ~ 17 min

 8. Set timeline and budget

-Your communication objectives must be timebound: when deciding your goals, you will need to determine a realistic deadline, and build adequate planning.
+Your communication objectives must be timebound: when deciding your goals, and trying to create an internal comms plan, you will need to determine a realistic deadline, and build adequate planning.
 This will ensure that you achieve your goals on time.
 You will also need to establish an editorial calendar to determine in advance that key events and moments are already planned ahead and have a place in the company timeline.

-Nevertheless, your internal communication plan can be highly impacted by the budget you allocate for it.
-The best way is to engage key decision-makers from the very start, and obtain buy-in from the leadership, so that you can obtain the financial means that correspond to your objectives.
+Nevertheless, your internal communications strategy can be highly impacted by the budget you allocate for it.
+The best way is to engage key decision-makers and senior management from the very start, and obtain buy-in from the leadership, so that you can obtain the financial means that correspond to your internal communications objectives.

-In the past, traditional leadership often failed to understand the true importance of internal communication.
-Things have changed significantly since then, however, because of the pandemic and the new digital and remote workplace scenarios that have arisen.
-Internal communication has become critical to improving employee engagement, reducing turnover, and increasing productivity.
+In the past, traditional leadership often failed to understand the true importance of internal communications.
+Things have changed significantly since then, however, and the new digital and remote workplace scenarios that have arisen.
+Internal communications have become critical to improving employee engagement, reducing turnover, and increasing productivity.
+Indeed, one could say that employee engagement, especially in the new hybrid office scenarios, is directly affected by the internal communications planning in place.

 9. Analyze and adapt best practices for internal communication

-Once you have outlined your internal communication plan, you will need to review it regularly.
-You will need to assess your internal communication process and obtain the necessary approvals, in order to engage both key stakeholders and your team.
+Once you have outlined your internal communications plan, you will need to review it regularly.
+You will need to assess your internal communications process and obtain the necessary approvals, in order to engage both key stakeholders and your team.

 You will also need to be sure to keep up with your audience.
 In the life of a company, changes and new projects and events are commonplace.
 So you should be aware of what is going on in different teams and collect useful information, thus adapting your communication plan in order to be up-to-date and to satisfy these new needs.

-In order to engage employees, you will also need to start conversations and collect feedback.
+In order to generate employee engagement, you will also need to start conversations and collect feedback.
 Staying open and having a listening mindset is not easy, especially in a digital and remote workplace.
-But it is essential that these conversations take place, encouraging people to participate and engaging them in the communication objectives, thus providing them appropriate upward communication channels.
+But it is essential that these conversations take place, encouraging people to participate and engaging them in the communication objectives, thus providing them appropriate upward channels.
+Employee engagement doesn’t happen overnight, it takes time to get them involved and to build effective internal communication.

 Eventually, you can also empower your employees to become brand advocates and deploy an employee advocacy program.
 Such steps can be a powerful way to amplify the company’s messages on social media, both internal and external, in an authentic way that connects to new audiences.